Axwabo/slocExporter/README.md

 > [!CAUTION]
 > Do not change the collider's size or center.
 Move and scale the object instead.

+## Culling Parent

+Add the `Culling Parent` to an object to create an area which will be culled on the client.
+Objects are deactivated when the bounding box isn't in the player's view.

+The size sets the bounds which must be in the view frustrum for objects to be active.
+The position sets the center of the bounds.

+> [!NOTE]
+> Reduce nesting of culling parents as much as possible, try to keep them at root level.

+> [!TIP]
+> A red wire cube gizmo indicates the culling bounds.

 ## Invisible Interactable

 > [!NOTE]